-Thom Brennaman leaves MLB game broadcast after uttering anti-gay slur on air
+Cincinnati Reds suspend broadcaster Thom Brennaman after he uttered anti-gay slur on air

 "I made a comment earlier tonight that I guess went out over the air that I am deeply ashamed of," Brennaman said.
 "If I have hurt anyone out there, I can't tell you how much I say from the bottom of my heart I'm so very, very sorry.
 I pride myself and think of myself as a man of faith."

-After calling a home run that happenedin the midst of his statement, he continued.
+After calling a home run that happened in the midst of his statement, he continued.

 "I don't know if I'm going to be putting on this headset again," Brennaman said.
 "I don't know if it's going to be for the Reds.
 I don't know if it's going to be for my bosses at Fox.